srinadh99/AstroML-Datasets/README.md

 ---

-## 🌌 Problem 1: Galaxy Redshift Prediction
+## 🌌 1: Galaxy Redshift Prediction

 This project uses data from the **Sloan Digital Sky Survey (SDSS)** to predict the **redshift of galaxies** from their **photometric magnitudes** across five optical bands — `u`, `g`, `r`, `i`, and `z`.